corenzan/scopable/README.md

 end
 ```

-Now when any combination of the parameters `search` and `published_on` are present, their conditions are going to be applied. i.e. If youre request path looks like this:
+Now when any combination of the parameters `search` and `published_on` are present, their respective conditions are going to be applied on the relation. i.e. If your request path looks like this:

 ```
 /?search=bananas&published_on=2007-07-19
 ```

-`@posts` is going to be same as:
+`@posts` will look like this:

 ```
 Post.where('title LIKE ?', 'bananas').where(published_on: '2007-07-19 00:00:00 +0000')
 ```

-You can also set some options when you're defining scopes for more advanced use cases.
+You can also pass some options when you're defining scopes for more advanced use cases.
 Read on.

 #### Options